miraz-ezaz/LLM_Assignment/README.md

 ```bash
 pip install -r requirements.txt
 ```
+This will install all necessary packages required for the project.
 ### Ollama
 1. Install and start Ollama:
    Follow the instructions at [Ollama's official website](https://ollama.ai/download) to install Ollama on your system.